ToVinhKhang/ToVinhKhang/README.md

 <br />

 ## OBJECTIVE
-_• Short-term: Within 1 year, deep dig into aspects from Ecommerce to Warehouse Operations, high focus on product vision and innovation, customer insight in potential markets, and operations optimization to be the youngest expert as a Product Manager._
+_• Short-term: Within 1 year, deep dig into aspects from Ecommerce to Warehouse Operations, focus on product vision, fostering product innovation, customer insight, operations optimization and leadership skill-up to be the youngest Product Manager._
 <br />
 _• Long-term: Next 5 years, drive regional growth business as an ambitious Senior Product Manager.
-Ideally around South East Asia and perhaps be an inspirational mentor with best practices growth to global innovation._
+Ideally around South East Asia and perhaps be an inspirational mentor with best practices about fostering product growth to global innovation._
 <br />

 <br />